-Fringe Benefits Tax
+Fringe Benefits Tax (FBT)

-Employers pay fringe benefits tax (FBT) on most non-cash benefits (that is, fringe benefits) they provide to employees, such as company cars and meals.
-Employers must report their fringe benefit to the Australian Taxation Office.
+Employers must pay FBT on certain non-cash benefits (that is, fringe benefits) they provide to employees in respect of employment, for example company cars and meals.
+There are certain exemptions and concessions from FBT that can apply to some fringe benefits.